bwalshe/http-rate-limiter/README.md

    have been better.

-With all that said, let's look at what I did and try to give it a bit of a review.
-I'll start by describing the basic idea of what a rate-limiter is and the broad details of how I have addressed the problem.
-Then I will say a bit about the project setup, before going into some details of the code.
+With all that said, let's look at what I did and try to give it a bit of a review. **This write-up is still a work in progress, with a bit of an abrupt end right now**, but the planned layout is to start by describing the basic idea of what a rate-limiter is and the broad details of how I have addressed the problem.
+Then I will go into some details about the details of the code and the project setup.

 ## Rate Limiting
 Rate limiting is a fairly simple concept.
 If we have a service, we may wish to